 Ask leading questions: Good questions will form the basis of your conversation with the children and help you provide just the right amount of information.
 What do the children know about the person's illness?
 What have they been told?
 What have they heard?
-For example, you may want to ask: "Have you ever heard of the word cancer?"
-"Have you noticed mommy is sleeping a lot?"
+For example, you may want to ask: "Can you tell me what you know about Pops' illness?"
+"Have you ever heard of the word cancer?"
+"Have you noticed any changes in mommy?"

 What do the children know about the type of treatment the ill person needs or has already received?
 What is their understanding of this information?
 A possible question: "Grandpa's body is very sick, the medicine isn't working anymore.
-Do you know what that means?"
+Can you tell me what you think that might mean?"

 Remember to ask what the children's worries and concerns are.
 With their broader life experience, older children may know about other people who have faced similar circumstances, which will affect their perceptions of the situation and fears.
 Be sensitive and aware of children's understanding of their environment.
 Discuss changes in the home environment or hospital.
 Review sights, sounds, smells.
 If children are to visit someone who is seriously ill, help them anticipate what they might see, such as a bed in a family living room or monitors and tubes in a hospital room.
 Tell them about the illness: Use correct medical terminology as much as it is possible for the child to understand.
 The older the child, the more detail you will likely want to provide.
 For example, a younger child is often satisfied with "Mommy is very, very sick so she has to go to the hospital to get special medicine and be taken care of by the doctors and nurses" or "She has to rest in bed."
-The more a child can know, the less frightened they will be.
+The more a child knows that questions will be answered honestly, the more likely they are to ask.